sabya-chow/trading-strategies/EMA_MACD/ema_macd_scan.md

 	4. Buy Signal Generation: If the conditions for the buy signal are met (latest close equals 52-week high, closing price above EMAs, MACD crossover), the stock is added to a list of stocks with buy signals.
 	5. Visualization: Generates candlestick charts with EMA overlays, volume, and MACD plots to visually analyze each identified stock.

-Usage Instructions

-	1. Dependencies: Ensure you have the following Python libraries installed:
-	•	pandas
-	•	numpy
-	•	matplotlib
-	•	seaborn
-	•	plotly
-	•	yfinance
-	2. Running the Code:
-	•	The code fetches data for a list of NSE 500 stocks.
-Ensure you have an active internet connection to download the data.
-	•	Adjust the start_date and end_date as needed for your analysis.
-	3. Customization:
-	•	You can modify the list of stocks or change the EMA periods for different analysis preferences.
-	•	Adjust the volume_factor or breakout criteria as per your trading strategy.

 Example Usage

 # Initialize and analyze the data